British Citizenship

 * British citizens otherwise than by descent

 British citizenship otherwise than by descent is more privileged than British citizenship by descent.
 It allows someone to pass British citizenship onto their child born overseas automatically.
+A person can be a British citizen otherwise than by descent in the following circumstances:

 If settled, when can I apply for British Citizenship?

 After holding settled status in the UK for at least 12 months, you can apply for British Citizenship.
+This requirement applies also to those who have had EU-settled status.

 The application procedure

-Usually, three to six months takes time for British Citizenship applications.
+Normally, three to six months takes time for British Citizenship applications.
+Perform the following steps:

-• If your application is approved:
+If your application is approved:

 • Receive an invitation for the Ceremony;